-- The Trust continues to hold Cyber Essentials accreditation for central operations, and this is reviewed annually - The engagement of an information security consultant to carry out information security audits at all schools within the Trust and to provide ongoing support in producing ISO 27001 aligned information security management systems. - Procurement of Cyber and Data risk insurance. - Staff are trained to recognise cyber threats and prevent them becoming incidents - Website/application regularly security tested. - Cyber-attack simulations are performed on schools to test defences in a safe environment. - Trust Board and LGBs receive regular audit reports on GDPR compliance from the Data Protection Officer
+- The Trust continues to hold Cyber Essentials accreditation for central operations, and this is reviewed annually - The Trust was awarded IASME Governance Certification which provides assurance that there are a full range of cyber security privacy and data protection measures in place.
+The trust works hard to ensure that it aligns practices with recognised security standards certification - The use of information security software to carry out information security audits at all schools within the Trust - Staff are trained to recognise cyber threats and prevent them becoming incidents - Website/application regularly security tested. - Cyber-attack simulations are performed on schools to test defences in a safe environment. - The Trust has a Cyber Incident Management Plan which is tested annually - The Trust is registered with the Police Cyber Alarm - All employees with access to IT systems have undertaken NCSC training - All staff complete training in data protection and cyber security via online platforms - Trust Board and LGBs receive regular audit reports on GDPR compliance from the Data Protection Officer